Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Debt collectors know the buttons to push to cause consumers to panic or constantly live in fear of dire financial consequences.
 ARSC is no exception.
-It is a relatively new collection agency that aggressively pushes consumers to pay a debt that is sometimes not theirs, or the debt information is inaccurate.
+It is a relatively new collection agency that persistently contacts consumers, asking them to pay off a debt.
+Sometimes, the debt is not theirs, or the debt information is inaccurate.

-When ARSC calls you about a debt, it is vital to ask them to verify it is yours by sending a Debt Validation Letter.
+When ARSC calls you about a debt, it is vital to ask them to verify it is yours by sending a debt validation letter.
 This letter requires them to give you the original creditor's name and a breakdown of the money they claim you owe.
-In addition to sending a Debt Validation Letter, this article will discuss other ways to beat ARSC debt collectors.
+In addition to sending a debt validation letter, this article will discuss other ways to resolve debt with ARSC debt collectors.

 • Auto loan recovery